ElrhAhmed/ElrhAhmed/README.md

 - Designed a CTF training track covering web, pwn, reverse, and crypto fundamentals
 - Coached members who went on to compete with ANTISITBD at MACC 2026 and NorthSec
-- Organized hands-on workshops on network defense, OSINT, and web exploitation
 - Built a year-round calendar of events around real lab work, not just talks

 `Leadership` · `Technical Coaching` · `Curriculum Design` · `Community Building`